 What’s your story?
 What can you say about who you are and what you do that nobody else can?
 Talk to the people who care about that and don’t worry about all the rest.
 This makes some owners nervous (You’re sure leaving out a bunch of the market!!).
 Yes, yes I am.
 But if you try to attract everybody you’ll attract nobody.

-What I Do Today
+What I do…

 I find your story in and among all the things you’re saying about who you are and what you do.
 Rediscover your story, actually, is more accurate.
 Your story launched your business.
 It’s just gotten lost a bit since.
 Then we both work at making sure the entire customer experience reflects your story.
 And then I help you tell it.
 Clearly.
 In ways and in places your customers expect to learn about what you sell.